paulohscwb/polyhedra/README.md

  <hr>
  <h4>7.
 Great Stellated Dodecahedron</h4>
  <img src="ar/187.png" width="180px">
- <br>The great stellated dodecahedron is one of the Kepler-Poinsot solids, and its dual is the great icosahedron.
+ <br><span class="titulo"><b>U<sub>52</sub></b></span> The great stellated dodecahedron is one of the Kepler-Poinsot solids, and its dual is the great icosahedron.
 The great stellated dodecahedron was published by Wenzel Jamnitzer in 1568.
 It was rediscovered by Kepler, and again by Poinsot in 1809.
 The great stellated dodecahedron can be constructed from a dodecahedron by selecting the 144 sets of five coplanar vertices, then discarding sets whose edges correspond to the edges of the original dodecahedron: this gives 12 pentagrams.
 <br><b>Faces:</b> 12 regular pentagrams | <b>Edges:</b> 30 | <b>Vertices:</b> 20 | <b>Diedral angle:</b> 63.43°. <a href="https://mathworld.wolfram.com/GreatStellatedDodecahedron.html" target="_blank">More...</a>
  <br><a href="vr/great_stellated_dodecahedron.htm" target="_blank"><img src="vr/VRaframe.PNG" width="180px"></a>
  <hr>